FreeMasen/wasm_tutorial/docs/steps/04-hello-world-library.md

 In addition to the binary application type rust also offers a library application type.

-If we were starting from 0, we could use the command `cargo new --lib hello_world` to create a new library application but for simplicity lets just add a library to this project.
-We can do that by adding a `lib.rs` file to the `src` folder.
+If we were starting from 0, we could use the command <code>cargo new --lib hello_world</code> to create a new library application but for simplicity lets just add a library to this project.
+We can do that by adding a <code>lib.rs</code> file to the <code>src</code> folder.
 </div>

 #### lib.rs